oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         },
 ```

 Each Revision contains all the information elements required to track the evolution of a CSAF document.
 Revision History Entry items are of type `object` with the three mandatory properties: Date (`date`), Number (`number`), and Summary (`summary`).
-In addition, a Revision may expose the optional property `legacy_version`.
+In addition, a Revision MAY expose the optional property `legacy_version`.

 ```
         "properties": {